Jimmybbww/PHPpipe/README.md

 `outPath` a character string naming a output path.
 `db` connection handle returned by `RODBC::odbcConnect`.
 `array` array number.
-`start` the first workID to be diluting.
+`start` the first work ID to be diluted.
-`appendix`  a file containing re-diluting, manual diluting and exclusion samples.
+`appendix`  a file containing re-diluted, manual diluted and exclusion samples.
-`exclude` a *logical* value indicating whether or not to be exclude samples.
+`exclude` a *logical* value indicating whether the samples to be excluded.
 `n.out` maximum number of samples.

 ---